ryangerardwilson/rtutor/courses/c.md

     int main() {

         // Array: A contiguous block of the same complete type
-        // Stings are arrays derived from chars, the stdlib assumes this set up char name[10] = "Linus";  // Ascii bytes: L,i,n,u,s,\0,\0,\0,\0,\0
+        // Strings are arrays derived from chars, the stdlib assumes this set up char name[10] = "Linus";  // Ascii bytes: L,i,n,u,s,\0,\0,\0,\0,\0
         // Derived from int
         int numbers[5] = {1, 2, 3, 4, 5};